 This award supports Early Career Researcher historians to develop their professional skills.
-It links Early Career Researchers with senior historians who will mentor them in the development of new and innovative works of historical scholarship, in the form of articles to be published in leading journals.
+Specifically, it will link Early Career Researchers with senior historians who will mentor them in the development of new and innovative works of historical scholarship, in the form of articles that will be published in leading journals.
 In addition to a journal article, awardees are required to publish a short article in an outlet such as The Conversation, Australian Policy and History, ABC News Online or another online forum, in order to enhance public awareness of their work, and of innovations in the field of history.
 This will develop Early Career Researchers’ professional skills in relation to research ‘impact’ and communication with a wide audience, attributes that are increasingly required by those working in academic and public history.
 All publications will acknowledge the Copyright Agency and the Australian Historical Association.
-Awardees will also be invited to attend a professional skills workshop led by two senior historians at the Australian Historical Association’s annual conference.
-The workshop will address important themes pertinent to Early Career Researchers, including grant applications, book proposals, job applications and journal publications.

 Successful applicants will receive:

 - Invaluable professional mentoring in the development of articles of historical significance;

 - The chance to enhance their professional skills and develop their networks.

 - Awards will be given to Early Career Researchers in history within two years of the completion of their PhDs.
 The date of the award of the degree must not be before 1 January 2019.

 - Applicants must be members of the Australian Historical Association.

 - Applicants must reside in Australia.
 Mentors may work in a different state or country to the applicant providing a case is made for the compatibility of the mentor to the applicant and how monthly meetings will take place (e.g. via Skype).